-The event which takes place over a 10 week/ 70 day period: 1st January - 11th March 2023.
+The event takes place over a 10 week/ 70 day period: 25th December 2023 - 3rd March 2024.
 Runners have a choice of distances that they can aim to complete within that time.
 The option to step up to the next level, or down if it becomes too much - is there at any time, just keep going!
 The event is for everybody, anywhere in the world.
 The targets are as follows:

 50 Miles (5 miles per week)

 200 Miles (20 miles per week/ The equivalent of the 50 Mile Grand Slam)